-There are a number of reasons you might need to change your Michigan LLC’s resident agent.
-Maybe your designated resident agent moved out of state, left the company, or no longer wants the responsibility.
+There are a number of reasons you might need to change your Michigan LLC’s registered agent.
+Maybe your designated registered agent moved out of state, left the company, or no longer wants the responsibility.
 Maybe you had assigned the job to yourself, and you no longer want your address on public record.
-Maybe (hopefully) your business has expanded so much that you no longer have time to handle the resident agent responsibilities.
+Maybe (hopefully) your business has expanded so much that you no longer have time to handle the registered agent responsibilities.

 What the State of Michigan Says about Changing a Resident Agent

 The state of Michigan has certain requirements for changing your LLC’s resident agent.
 You can switch up your resident agent one of two ways: by filing a form CSCL/CD-520: Certificate of Change of Registered Office and/or Resident Agent, or by updating the agent information on your Annual Statement.

 The Michigan Department of Licensing and Regulatory Affairs (LARA) has an LLC page, which is a great source of information not just on resident agents, but also LLC formation, required filings, and more.